Blendify/blender-manual/trunk/blender_docs/manual/sequencer/sequencer/strips/effects/alpha_over_under_overdrop.rst

 So, you can use the *Alpha Over* / *Alpha Under* effect to composite the CGI Scene on top of your movie.
 The result is your model doing whatever as if it was part of the movie.
-The :menuselection:`Edit Strip --> Opacity` controls how much the foreground is mixed over the background, fading in the foreground on top of the background.
+The :menuselection:`Adjust --> Compositing --> Opacity` controls how much the foreground is mixed over the background, fading in the foreground on top of the background.
 The colors of transparent foreground image areas are ignored and do not change the color of the background.